TOAST-DOCS/Storage-Block-Storage/en/console-guide.md

 ### Detach Block Storage

 Detach unnecessary block storage from an instance.
-Note, however, that default disk cannot be detached.
+Note, however, root block storage cannot be detached.

 You can detach block storage even while the instance is running.
 However, you must first unmount the block storage from the instance and detach the block storage in the console.
 Detaching while the block storage is mounted causes the following issues: